demand-open-source/share-accounting-ext/extension.md

 1. randomly select some slice that he is willing to check for each selected slice:
     1. randomly select some share in the slice
-    2. fetch the job and the transactions that are not in the cache for each selected share
+    2. fetch the transactions that are not in the cache for each selected share
     3. verify that each share is valid
     4. verify that merkle path of each share + share hash = root in the Slice
     5. verify that the sum of the diff verified shares is not bigger then the Slice diff
     6. verify that the fees in the shares are lower than fees of the Slice ref job fees + delta

 ## 1.1 Data Types
-This extension introduce 2 datatypes:
+This extension introduce 3 datatypes:

 ### Slice